10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 jQuery( '#element' ).hide();
 ```

-#### Try to Pass an Element or HTMLCollection to jQuery Instead of a Selection String
+#### Try to Pass an HTMLElement or HTMLCollection to jQuery Instead of a Selection String

 When we create a new jQuery object by passing it a selection string, jQuery uses it's selection engine to select those element(s) in the DOM: